Berneck, St. Gallen: Economy

 As of In 2007 2007, Berneck had an unemployment rate of 1.64%.
 As of 2005, there were 109 people employed in the primary economic sector and about 40 businesses involved in this sector.
 725 people are employed in the secondary sector and there are 55 businesses in this sector.
 782 people are employed in the tertiary sector, with 114 businesses in this sector.

 As of October 2009 the average unemployment rate was 3.4%.
 There were 228 businesses in the municipality of which 58 were involved in the secondary sector of the economy while 135 were involved in the third.

 As of 2000 there were 623 residents who worked in the municipality, while 1,061 residents worked outside Berneck and 1,118 people commuted into the municipality for work.
+Viniculture is a popular industry in the region, and the Maienhalde vineyard is located in Berneck.